Anaemia in Pregnancy

 Iron-Deficiency Anaemia

 Iron-deficiency anaemia is by far the most common cause of anaemia in pregnancy.
-It develops when the body doesn't have enough iron to produce adequate amounts of haemoglobin, which means that the blood cannot carry enough oxygen to the tissues throughout the body (Frayne and Pinchon 2019).
+It develops when the body doesn't have enough iron to produce adequate amounts of haemoglobin, which means that the blood cannot carry enough oxygen to the tissues throughout the body (Frayne & Pinchon 2019).

 Folate-Deficiency Anaemia